gql-dart/ferry/docs/custom-scalars.md

               name: DateTime
 ```

-## Create a Custom Serializer
+## Creating a Custom Serializer

-In order for us to instantiate our generated Dart Classes with data from our GraphQL server, we will need to create a custom `built_value` serializer for our custom `scalar` type.
+For Ferry to create instances of our generated Dart classes, with data from a GraphQL server, we'll need to create a custom `built_value` serializer to handle the custom `scalar` type.

-In this case, let's assume that our GraphQL server will return our `Date` scalar as an `int` timestamp.
+Let's assume that our GraphQL server returns our `Date` scalar as an `int` timestamp.
+Then, a custom serializer can look like this:

 ```dart
 import 'package:built_value/serializer.dart';